South Carolina Traffic Tickets: Fines, Violations, and Penalties

 To pay by mail, call your county court or check the ticket for the steps to pay by mail.
 Paying by mail will require a check or money order to complete the transaction.
 The DMV will notify you of the payment in a few days.

-You can also stop the nearest DMV and present your SC driver’s license and the ticket to pay.
+You can also stop at the nearest DMV and present your SC driver’s license and the ticket to pay.
 You can pay with a credit or debit card as well.
 Some DMV office accepts cash as payment.
 Verify this information before you go.

 Fighting Your SC Traffic Ticket